 This project is funded by the Erasmus+ programme of the European Union (KA2 Cooperation Partnerships in Higher Education, Overall Budget: 325.931 EUR, 74.070 EUR for own institution)

-augMentor (expected to start on January 2023) aims to develop a novel pedagogical framework that promotes both basic skills and 21st century competencies by integrating emerging technologies.
+augMentor (January 2023 - December 2025) aims to develop a novel pedagogical framework that promotes both basic skills and 21st century competencies by integrating emerging technologies.
 This framework will be supported by an open access AI-boosted toolkit that builds on the strengths of big data and learning analytics to provide different types of stakeholders with explainable recommendations for smart search and identification of educational resources, as well as for designing personalized learning profiles that take into account individual actors’ characteristics, needs, and preferences.
 Our goal is to provide guidelines to stakeholders on how to address potential underlying educational difficulties and disabilities, shape individual learning paths, or identify cases of gifted and talented students, so as to enable them to reach their full potential.

 This project is funded by HORIZON Research and Innovation Actions (HORIZON-CL2-2021-TRANSFORMATIONS-01-05, approx. overall budget: 2 000 000 EUR, 390.000 Euro for own institution)